vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 You can create more complex types of agreements by modifying the parameters in [`POST:/agreements`][draft-agreement-endpoint] endpoint.

-1. Send `Draft Agreement - Direct Charge`.
+1. Send `Draft Agreement - Price campaign and initial charge`.
 This demonstrates the addition of an initial charge.

    Ctrl+click on the link and complete the authorization.